 The tree is felled with the felling cut (E).

-- Cut horizontally. - 1/10 (at least 3 cm) of width of hinge (D) higher than bottom of felling notch (C).
+- Cut horizontally - 1/10 (at least 3 cm) of tree diameter higher than bottom of felling notch (C).

 The holding strap (F) or stabilizing strap (G) supports the tree and helps prevent it from falling prematurely.